samssausages/simple-snapshot-zfs/README.md

 This is a simple script to create ZFS Snapshots, designed to overcome snapshots with 0 changes cluttering your snapshot list.
 To run, simply add script as a cron job.

-It has been pointed out that this can complicate restores with some 3rd party programs that use multiple snapshot policies.
-So use this only if it suits your snapshot/rollback strategy & doesn't interfere with any 3rd party programs you may use.
+If you use 3rd party programs to snapshot/restore, and use multiple snapshot policies, then don't use this script.
+Some 3rd party programs rely on the 0 change snapshots for their date/time stamps when running restores/clones.
 In my case, I only have a few datasets that I self-manage.
-So it works well for me as I want to avoid the visual clutter and don't rely on 3rd party systems for snapshots or restores.
+So it works great for me, as I want to avoid the visual clutter and don't rely on 3rd party systems for snapshots or restores.

 ## Key features